-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition You will pay the applicable cost-sharing for these services as though they were provided on an outpatient basis.
-Please refer to the applicable benefit section in this chart.
-Prior authorization rules apply Learning Communities Virtual and in-person health education classes and groups to maintain good mental and physical health.
-For additional information please call Member Services. \$0 copayment This benefit does not apply to your maximum out-of-pocket amount.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Learning Communities Virtual and in-person health education classes and groups to maintain good mental and physical health.
+For additional information please call Member Services.
+This benefit does not apply to your maximum out-of-pocket amount. \$0 copayment Massage therapy (Therapeutic massage) Massage therapy uses touch to treat pain in the muscles and other soft tissues of the body. \$5 copayment for each office visit for up to 20 visits per year.
+Prior authorization rules apply You are covered for up to 20 visits per year of massage therapy services.
+You do not need a referral for an initial visit.
+Any subsequent visits require prior authorization.
+This benefit does not apply to your maximum out-of-pocket amount.

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

-Medicare Diabetes Prevention Program (MDPP)

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Cost-sharing may apply for other services you receive during the visit.
+Prior authorization rules apply Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.
+Cost-sharing may apply for other services you receive during the visit.
+Prior authorization rules apply Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment You pay \$0-20% of the Medicare-approved amount for Part B chemotherapy and other Part B drugs.
+You pay no more than \$35 for a one-month supply of a Part B insulin furnished through an item of